top of page

 I’m not saying this is my in.
 That’s not the point of this story.
 Even if we were never in touch again, I consider today a divine nudge.
 A not-so-subtle whisper from the universe that I’m more than okay where I am.

 See, just a few months ago, I’d wished for an answer to why I was so down.
 Why I couldn’t get what I wanted.
 I’d wished for freedom.
 For money.
-And for hope in my long-awaited dream of someday having my own TV series.
+And for hope in my long-awaited dream of having my own TV series.

 I didn’t get all of those things in one fell swoop, like so many manifestation coaches promise.
 It was more of a snowball effect, growing from a single snowflake that I took the time to inspect, analyze, and appreciate before rolling it slowly but surely uphill.